Privacy

 If you are on the hunt for the most secure web browser, you’ve come to the right place.
 We have outlined the 7 most secure and most private web browsers available today and what they offer to keep you safe.

-If you use an Apple computer or device, you probably already use Safari as your internet browser.
+If you use a Mac, iPhone, or iPad, you probably already use Safari as your internet browser.
 The good news is that Apple cares deeply about user privacy, and many of its security features are turned on by default.
+This makes Safari the safest browser for Mac and the safest browser for iPhone and iPad.
+It’s not the most feature-rich browser, but it is the safest.

 Some of the security features you can expect when using Safari include: